-The next exhibition at the Tate Modern in London will be dedicated to a giant of modern art Henri Matisse (Henri Matisse: The Cut-Outs, 17 April – 7 September 2014).
-This landmark show explores the final chapter in his career in which he began ‘carving into colour’ and his series of spectacular cut-outs was born.
+An important exhibition in 2014 at the Tate Modern in London was dedicated to a giant of modern art Henri Matisse (Henri Matisse: The Cut-Outs, 17 April – 7 September 2014).
+This exhibition explored the final chapter in his career in which he began ‘carving into colour’ and his series of spectacular cut-outs was born.
 We were inspired by Matisse cut-outs to create these collages following the same technique of his “gouaches découpès”

 Matisse invented a systematic approach to the technique of his cut outs: first, his studio assistants brushed Linel gouaches on sheets of white paper.
 Once dry a stockpile of colored paper were available to Matisse at any given time.
 He often quite spontaneously cut out elements and placed them into compositions.